 Yes!
 Technology is now a necessary part of providing the experience guests expect at bars and restaurants.
 Over 80% of restaurants embrace it, and 53% say they would even implement predictive ordering technology.
 Restaurant and bar technology is here.

 So what is the technology used in a restaurant?
 In this guide, we’ll cover two primary tools that will help your business deliver memorable service and make more money.
 It doesn't matter if you're running a bar, restaurant, or hotel.
 First we'll look at Point of Sale (POS) systems, then get into restaurant management software.

 What Is a POS System?

 POS stands for point-of-sale.
 It refers to the physical place where the sales transaction takes place.
-There are two components of a POS system:
+There are two components of a restaurant and bar POS system:

 - POS hardware is the physical screen, tablet, or kiosk where staff enters the order.
 It may also include printers, scanners, and cash drawers.

 - POS software is the program that runs on the hardware.
 At its most basic, it’s a purely transactional software that rings up and prints items sold.
 At its most complex, it’s an all-in-one reporting and analytics suite that helps you manage most aspects of your business.

 POS software is the program that runs on the hardware.
 It’s basically a purely transactional software that rings up and prints items sold.
 At its most complex, it’s an all-in-one reporting and analytics suite that helps you manage most aspects of your business.

 POS systems help different parts of your restaurant and bar communicate with each other.
 They are the brains behind the operation.
 So let's take a look at the different types of POS systems, how much they cost, and some of the low-cost solutions out there.